Wyoming Child Support Laws: Guidelines and Calculations

 Wyoming provides official tools for calculating child support:

-Important: Both parents’ net incomes are required for the calculator to work accurately.
-Calculator results are estimates only; the court makes the final determination.
+Both parents' net incomes are required for the calculator to produce an accurate estimate.
+Calculator results are estimates only.
+The court makes the final determination based on a full review of the financial evidence.

 What to remember: